-Set CACR[DCINVA,ICINVA] to invalidate the caches before enabling them.
+Set CACR[CINVA] to invalidate the cache before enabling it.

 The privileged CPUSHL instruction supports cache management by selectively pushing and invalidating cache lines.
 The address register used with CPUSHL directly addresses the cache's directory array.
 The CPUSHL instruction flushes a cache line.